Skip to content

 - mernet

-When running the RabbitMQ broker server, the config can be created with the default merlin config command.
-If you have already run the previous command then remove the ~/.merlin/app.yaml or ~/merlinu/.merlin/app.yaml file , and run the merlin config command again.
+When running the RabbitMQ broker server, the config can be created with the default merlin config create command.
+If you have already run the previous command then you can create a new configuration with a different filename using the -o flag.
+You can make sure you're using the new configuration with:

-The app.yaml file will need to be edited to add the RabbitMQ settings in the broker section of the app.yaml file.
+The configuration file will need to be edited to add the RabbitMQ settings in the broker section.
 The server: should be changed to my-rabbit.
 The RabbitMQ server will be accessed on the default TLS port, 5671.

 RabbitMQ app.yaml